6ebeng/Kurdish-Digital-Calendar/README.md

 3. Commit your changes and push your branch to GitHub.
 4. Open a pull request with a description of your changes.

-For more information, see our [contributing guidelines](https://github.com/your-repo/kurdish-digital-calendar/blob/main/CONTRIBUTING.md).
+For more information, see our [contributing guidelines](https://github.com/6ebeng/kurdish-digital-calendar/blob/main/CONTRIBUTING.md).

 ## License

 The Kurdish Digital Calendar is licensed under the MIT License.
-See the [LICENSE](https://github.com/your-repo/kurdish-digital-calendar/blob/main/LICENSE) file for details.
+See the [LICENSE](https://github.com/6ebeng/kurdish-digital-calendar/blob/main/LICENSE) file for details.

 ## Credits

-Developed and maintained by [Your Name](https://github.com/6ebeng).
+Developed and maintained by [Rekbin Devs](https://github.com/6ebeng).
 Thanks to all contributors and supporters.

 ## Support

-For issues or questions, open an issue on the [GitHub repository](https://github.com/your-repo/kurdish-digital-calendar/issues) or contact us at [rekbin.devs@gmail.com](mailto:rekbin.devs@gmail.com).
+For issues or questions, open an issue on the [GitHub repository](https://github.com/6ebeng/kurdish-digital-calendar/issues) or contact us at [rekbin.devs@gmail.com](mailto:rekbin.devs@gmail.com).